 - 30% protein, 25% fat, 45% carbs – for anyone who exercises for one to two hours a day

 How do you calculate macros manually?
-Well the process can be a little complicated.
+Well, the process can be a little complicated.
 You have to remember how much calories per gram each macronutrient has.
 I.e. carbs provide 4 calories per gram, proteins 4 calories per gram, and fats provide 9 calories per gram,- then you have to take this and work it out and make sure that your intake stays within the recommended calorie intake and ratios/percentages.

 This sounds complicated and could put anyone off macronutrient counting.
-Instead of doing it like so, choose the easier way out by using reputable apps that will calculate your recommended intake for you and update your intake every time you log in a meal.
+Instead of doing it like so, choose the easier way out by using reputable apps that will calculate your recommended intake for you and update your intake every time you log in for a meal.

 Try Meal Prepping

-Meal or food prepping does not only save time, money and energy but it also helps prevent food waste.
+Meal or food prepping does not only save time, money and energy but also helps prevent food waste.
 In terms of tips for weight loss for beginners, it can help with calorie counting.
 If you prepare and portion your food ahead of time, you can ensure that each meal and snack is as healthy as can be and fits perfectly within your recommended calorie intake.
 It also prevents you from making unhealthy food choices when you are too busy, tired or unmotivated to make something (13).